arbuckle/mango/README.md

 * Exposing the unaltered page context using `json.dumps` is a shortcut that will not be practical for most use cases, and in some cases may negatively impact the security of your application.
-In addition, certain features such as i18n, timezones,
+In addition, certain features such as i18n, timezones, cryptographic hashing, and bbcode/markdown rendering, are best left to the server to accomplish.
+For these cases, an explicitly-defined JSON context should be preferred.

-* Use of `this` and other Javascript reserved words should be avoided.
+* When choosing Django variable names, use of `this` and other [Javascript reserved words](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words) should be avoided.

 Authoring Custom Tags and Filters.